Detecting underlying symmetry-protected topological phases via strange correlators and edge engineering: Introduction

-The dimer state of the columnar dimerized spin-$1/2$ Heisenberg model on a square lattice (see Fig. \ref{Fig:modelU}(a)) is often regarded as a typical example of a topologically trivial state \cite{Matsumoto2001, Ding2018}.
-However, the model can also be viewed as a Q1D coupled usual ladder with AF rungs.
-Therefore, the gapped dimer state should be an SPT with gapless or degenerate edge modes.
-In this paper, we will show that this is indeed the case by demonstrating a gapless ferromagnetically (FM) ordered edge state on special zigzag edges, separated by cut1 in Fig. \ref{Fig:modelU}(b).
-On the other hand, the strange correlator has been proposed as a direct probe of the SPT character without cutting the system in Q1D or 2D \cite{You2014, Wierschem2014, zhou2022detecting, Wierschem2014S}.
-We will generalize strange correlators in accordance with the underlying principle of the strange correlator.
-Utilizing them, we will provide additional evidence that the dimer state is an SPT without cutting the system\cite{You2014, Wierschem2014, zhou2022detecting, Wierschem2014S}.
+The columnar dimerized spin-$1/2$ Heisenberg model on a square lattice, realized in Cu compounds such as BaCuSi$_2$O$_6$\cite{Okada2016Quasi}, undergoes a quantum phase transition from the dimer phase to the antiferromagnetic N\'eel phase (see Fig. \ref{Fig:modelU}(a)) and serves as a prototype for quantum criticality\cite{Sachdev2011}.
+The dimer state has often been regarded as a typical example of a topologically trivial state, as evidenced by its gapped edge states \cite{Matsumoto2001, Ding2018}.
+However, if one views the model as a Q1D coupled usual ladder with AF rungs, then the gapped dimer state could be an SPT, as it is adiabatically connected to the 1D Haldane phase.
+In this paper, we will solve this puzzle by demonstrating the emergence of a gapless ferromagnetically (FM) ordered edge state on a special zigzag edge, separated by cut1 in Fig. \ref{Fig:modelU}(b).
+Furthermore, the strange correlator has been proposed as a direct probe of the SPT character without cutting the system in Q1D or 2D \cite{You2014, Wierschem2014, zhou2022detecting, Wierschem2014S}.
+To furnish direct evidence of the SPT nature of the dimer state, we will generalize the strange correlator in accordance with its underlying theoretical principle.
+Utilizing them, we will provide additional evidence that the dimer state is an SPT.

 It is then natural to expect the ordered edge state leading to extraordinary surface critical behaviors (SCBs) at the bulk critical point, which separates the dimer state from the AF N\'eel state and belongs to the (2+1)D O(3) universality class.
 This is a solely quantum mechanical effect, since, according to quantum-classical mapping, the (1+1)D surface can not host a long-range order for a system with continuous symmetry, and, therefore, an extraordinary SCB is excluded, but an extraordinary-log SCB is possible at the bulk critical point\cite{Metlitski2020}.
 We then numerically study the surface critical behaviors at the bulk critical point.
 Our results prove the existence of an ordered surface state at the critical point, and the extraordinary SCBs are observed.